 08. Primary Colors With a Vibrant Twist

-Bright colors have an undeniable eye-catching power.
+Bright colors have undeniable eye-catching power.
 These primary colors are ever-so-slightly muted, giving the palette a unique touch.

 09. Refreshing & Pretty

 Crisp turquoise hues set off bright yellow and bubblegum pink for a palette almost reminiscent of Easter candy.
 If the pink makes the palette too “girly” for your design’s purposes, just leave it out and opt for the top two aqua shades plus the yellow for a bright, clean combination.